 While this is not a difficult stretch of trail by any means, there is a gradual but noticeable elevation gain.
 In the first half mile, you’ll gain about 270 feet — after that, the trail hits a sort of straightaway, slowly trudging up an easy gain.
 You will also begin to notice a few side-trails climbing sharply to the south, away from the fire road.
 While these trails are not marked on any maps of the park, they lead to a rough system of use-trails that generally parallel the fire road.
 So if the crowds are getting to you, you can take a quick escape along one of these many optional routes.

 At 0.6 miles, you’ll pass the first of several memorial benches, placed in scenic areas and shady spots along the trail.
-If you keep moving, the trail continues to the southwest, then loops around a ridge and turning toward Coldwater Canyon Park.
+If you keep moving, the trail continues to the southwest, then loops around a ridge and turns toward Coldwater Canyon Park.
 At the 1.3 mile mark, you’ll get a nice view of the the end of the canyon, and the side trails up into Coldwater.

 Continue just a few hundred feet more to the junction with Coldwater Canyon Park.
 This is the very north end of the sprawling park unit, which stretches through Franklin Canyon all the way to Beverly Drive in Beverly Hills.
 It is also the home base of the tree-planting volunteer group TreePeople.
 At about 1.4 miles, you’ll reach a junction where the main road descends into the canyon, and a side trail rises up out of it.
 Take the side trail.

 You’ll climb a small incline and pass a built-in exhibit about the various types of rocks that make up the Santa Monica Mountains.
 Get your learn on, or keep walking.

 At about 1.5 miles, you will come to another trail that continues climbing up the ridge.